Skip to content

 How you can celebrate Samhain at home!

 Nowadays, we often hear about Halloween celebrations, which take place almost all over the world.
-However, if you focus on several celebratory elements, you will celebrate Samhain in the same way ancient Celts did.
+However, if you focus on several celebratory elements, you will celebrate Samhain as ancient Celts did.
 If you wish to celebrate Samhain, you needn’t travel far; we bring you simple steps to follow to live the experience at home.

 • Plan your celebrations over two days, as Samhain starts on 31 October and ends on 1 November.
-Be sure to devote time to each tradition you intend on following.
+Be sure to devote time to each tradition you intend to follow.

 • Samhain is a community celebration.
-So, prepare a hearty meal and invite your neighbours, even ask them to bring a dish to share and spread the joy.
+So prepare a hearty meal and invite your neighbours.
+Ask them to bring a dish to share and spread the joy.

-• Arrange a Dumb Supper, otherwise known as Silent Supper, where you and your companions sit silently for a meal without any distractions.
-You can choose any meal throughout the day, and you can arrange for the children to perform another activity under adult supervision until you finish the silent meal.
+• Arrange a Dumb Supper, or Silent Supper, where you and your companions sit silently for a meal without any distractions.
+You can choose any meal throughout the day and arrange for the children to perform another activity under adult supervision until you finish the silent meal.
 The chair at the head of the table will remain empty if you wish to honour a loved one during Samhain.

 • Pay tribute to the ones you lost by making a memory table and reciting some prayers or wishes for them.
 Make sure to extend them an invitation and leave proper plates for them if they cross over when the time is right.